papazeee/papazeee/README.md

 # Uncle Jojo Ochir

-Computer Engineering student with a strong interest in  software development, system design, and networking.
+Computer Engineering graduate with a strong interest in  software development, system design, and networking.
 I build practical solutions that solve real-world problems, with experience in both software and hardware systems.

 ---
 ## Education